How do the contexts of production and reception shape meaning?

 - How shifting context changes meaning.
 A text justifying empire reads differently after decolonisation.

-Contextual factors to consider
+Contextual factors worth weighing

-- Historical event (war, depression, plague).
+- Historical event (war, depression, pandemic).

 - Political movement (suffrage, civil rights, decolonisation).

-- Cultural shift (religion, sexuality, race).
+- Cultural shift (religion, gender, race).

-- Technology (printing press, internet, AI).
+- Technology (printing press, broadcast, internet).

-- Genre convention at time of writing.
+- Genre convention at the time of writing, and how the text obeys or breaks it.

 In one sentence